 - Visualization: In this stage, the scientist meets the client again to communicate the business findings in a simple manner.
 For this stage, the data scientist uses data visualization tools .

 - Deploy and Maintain: Test the model in a pre-production environment and then deploy it in the production environment(s).
-Then scientists use reports and dashboards to get real-time analytics and also monitors and maintains the performance of the data model.
+Then scientists use reports and dashboards to get real-time analytics and also monitor and maintain the performance of the data model.

 Skill Sets Required to Become a Data Scientist

-- Databases and Frameworks: They contribute massively to handle huge volumes of data.
+- Databases and Frameworks: They contribute massively to handling huge volumes of data.
 Databases like SQL and frameworks like Apache Spark and Hadoop are very much in demand in the data science industry.

 - Mathematics and Statistics: Mathematics is required to process and structure the massive data that data scientists deal with.
 The data scientist must be good at linear algebra, calculus, and statistics.
 Statistics allows to play with data and eventually extract the insights to predict reasonable outcomes.
 A data scientist is expected to know how to use statistics to infer insights from smaller data sets that are applicable to larger populations.

-- Data Analysis: It becomes easy to contemplate data with data analysis and thus gives deeper and significant insights.
-Because of analysis, the market can be studied thoroughly and thus; it leads to effective marketing actions.
+- Data Analysis: It becomes easy to contemplate data with data analysis and thus gives deeper and more significant insights.
+Because of analysis, the market can be studied thoroughly, and thus, it leads to effective marketing actions.